K'Marni Miller

-K'Marni Leigh Miller (born 9 November 2005) is an English footballer who plays as a defender for Radcliffe on loan from club Wigan Athletic.
+K'Marni Leigh Miller (born 9 November 2005) is an English footballer who plays as a defender for club Wigan Athletic.

 Career

 Born in Huddersfield, Miller began his career with the Guiseley before joining the Wigan Athletic academy in September 2024 following a successful trial.

 On 8 October 2024, Miller made his senior debut in an EFL Trophy victory over Carlisle United.
 On 19 October 2024, he made his league debut as a half-time substitute in a 2–0 defeat to Cambridge United.
 Manager Shaun Maloney revealed after his league debut that Miller was intended to have been playing with the reserves, an injury to Luke Robinson giving him an opportunity in the first-team.

 On 14 November 2025, Miller joined National League North club Radcliffe on a two-month loan.